ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 ---
-title: Extension of the CoAP-DTLS Profile for ACE to TLS
+title: Extension of the Datagram Transport Layer Security (DTLS) Profile for Authentication and Authorization for Constrained Environments (ACE) to Transport Layer Security (TLS)
 docname: draft-ietf-ace-extend-dtls-authorize
-abbrev: CoAP-DTLS Extension
+abbrev: CoAP-DTLS Extension to TLS
 docname: draft-ietf-ace-extend-dtls-authorize-latest
 updates: 9202
 ipr: trust200902